Textualize/rich/docs/source/style.rst

     from rich.style import Style
     console.print("Danger, Will Robinson!", style=Style(color="red", blink=True, bold=True)

-It is slightly quicker to construct a Style class like this, since a style definition takes a little time to parse -- but only on the first call, as Rich will cache any style definitions it parses.
+It is slightly quicker to construct a Style class like this, since a style definition takes a little time to parse -- but only on the first call, as Rich will cache parsed style definitions.

 You can parse a style definition explicitly with the :meth:`~rich.style.Style.parse` method.